joseotaviorf/oh-my-pi/README.md

   pip install --upgrade pip
   ```

 **Note**: QuintoAndar internal libs might fail to install due to dependency errors.
-You can avoid installing them by commenting their lines in `requirements3.txt`
+You can avoid installing them by commenting their lines in `requirements.txt`

 Now you should be able to run the commands described in the Useful commands section